liamegan/Sketcher/README.md

 # Sketcher
-A class used to draw creatively, provides either SVG (using SVG.js) or Canvas output
+A toolset used to draw creatively, provides either SVG (using SVG.js) or Canvas output